Illinois communities tended to know a good thing when they

 Then I realized that the building is intact, except for some interior renovation.

-Founded in 1907, the Carnegie grant was received by the library in 1914.
+Founded in 1907, with assistance from the Ayer brothers, the Carnegie grant was received by the library in 1914.

 C.R.
 Childs postcards are a Chicago product which captured the state in exquisite detail.
 Sometimes either a Childs

-card or a Childs photo postcard is the only record of a historical building.
+card or a Childs photo postcard is the only visual record of a historical building.

 At least in this case, we still have said building.